Ten Baseball Stadium Facts and Trivia You Probably Didn't Know

 Coors Field, Denver, ColoradoYou'll want to pay homage to Coors Beer and take a tour of the largest single beer producing facility on earth.
 It's a fairly comprehensive tour that will leave you thirsty.
 Fortunately, you will be served some brew at the end.
 Then, you'll want to head out to Coors Field, home of the Colorado Rockies.
 You may notice that every seat is green except for a single row of purple seats in the upper deck of the ballpark.
 The reason: These seats are exactly one mile high!
 Oh, and if you need another beer, Coors Field contains the only actual brewery in any MLB stadium.
 Now you know!
 Enjoy your journey.

 Stan Fridstein is a lifelong baseball fan.
 As for his career in baseball, it was tragically cut short when as a 10 year old, he discovered he couldn't hit a curve ball.
-Going Yard is a calling for Stan.
+His book Going Yard is available from Amazon.
 His financial goal is to "not lose too much money" on the book.
 However, he believes that helping others realize the remarkable experiences he shared with his son will be reward enough.
 And if that doesn't work, there's always the good karma that comes out of helping others.